dougUCN/pulseTrain/CONTRIBUTING.md

 ## SSH windows server

 NoMachine is fast to set up but annoying as an actual interface for development.
-Here we describe how to e
+Here we describe how to configure OpenSSH via Powershell

 1. Enable OpenSSH _Server_ on windows.
 (Instructions [here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell), but if this does not work opt for [manual installation](https://www.saotn.org/manually-install-openssh-in-windows-server/)).
 Instructions that follow assume manual installation on powershell was followed.